 Crucial to the ideology and practice of the house is that the users and members are expected, wanted and needed in the running of the daily activities at the center and in decision making processes.
 However, this is not an issue of therapy per se - it is basically a necessity for keeping the house open and running.

-We have six permanent employees: a general manager, an assistant general manager, an artistic director, two artistic staff and a music teacher.
+We have three permanent employees: a general manager, an artistic director, artistic staff and a music teacher.